Data Protection Privacy Notice

 When NHS Forth Valley is processing your personal information for the purpose of the performance of a task carried out in the public interest or in the exercise of official authority you have the right to object to the processing and also seek that further processing of your personal information is restricted.
 Provided NHS Forth Valley can demonstrate compelling legitimate grounds for processing your personal information, for instance; patient safety or for evidence to support legal claims, your right will not be upheld.

 There are other rights under current Data Protection legislation however these rights only apply in certain circumstances.
-Further information on these rights can be found here: other rights.

 The Right to Complain